Diamond Hours are the time where someone makes a difference.

 What I offer

 I provide you with just the Diamond Hours.
 I do the £500 p/h and £100 p/h work for you, without you having to bother paying me for the 36 negligible hours.
 If you employ me for four hours at £35 per hour, you get £800 work for £140.
 The great thing is, if my output isn’t Diamond, you can sack me immediately.
-I’m confident in my own ability to make a difference to you, though.
-Hopefully we only part ways after I’ve made everything sparkle.
+I’m confident in my ability to make a difference to you, though.
+Hopefully, we only part ways after I’ve made everything sparkle.

 If you run a small business and want to pay a high-value rate for just the Diamond Hours, you can contact me here.

 I offer a free 30-minute consultation without any obligation.
-This means we can determine whether we can work together and where I can help you most.
+This brief chat means we can determine whether we can work together and where I can help you most.
 Assuming we are compatible, I will provide a proposal to make a difference to you and your company.